jhuckaby/s3-api/docs/API.md

 }
 ```

+**Notes:**

+- Always include a trailing slash when specifying directories.
-Note that the AWS SDK does not preserve metadata, such as ACL and storage class, when moving objects.
+- The AWS SDK does not preserve metadata, such as ACL and storage class, when moving objects.

 ### delete